etchteam/offline-ux/src/my-first-offline-website.md

 what happened to the old cache?
 It's dead but still lingering like a ghost that gobbles up data storage limits.

-We should cleanup after ourselves and not leave unused caches lying around...
+We should cleanup after ourselves and not leave stale caches lying around...

 ```javascript
 const cleanup = async () => {